StenopePHP/Stenope/doc/twig.md

 # Twig integration

-Stenope provides a Twig extension to help you interact with the `ContentManager` from your templates.
+Stenope provides a Twig extension to help you interact with the `ContentManagerInterface` from your templates.

 ## Functions